 Tierney Stauffer LLP offers a competitive salary to its articling students comparable to those paid by other similar-sized firms in the Ottawa region; a comprehensive benefits package; and financial support for professional development activities.

-Articling students are entitled to two weeks paid vacation, which is included in the 10 month articling term.
+Articling students are entitled to two weeks paid vacation, which is included in the 10-month articling term.
 The firm will pay for one-half of the Licensing Program tuition for each of its students.
-In addition, the firm pays the Licensing Process fees and the students’ membership fees for the Law Society of Upper Canada and the County of Carleton Law Association.
+In addition, the firm pays the Licensing Process fees and the students’ membership fees for the Law Society of Ontario and the County of Carleton Law Association.

-Tierney Stauffer LLP hires two articling students each year and strictly adheres to the Law Society of Upper Canada’s Articling Recruitment Procedures which includes deadlines for submission of applications.
-Please note that the Law Society of Upper Canada governs the application date, offer date and offer open period.
+Tierney Stauffer LLP hires two articling students each year and strictly adheres to the Law Society of Ontario’s Articling Recruitment Procedures which includes deadlines for submission of applications.
+Please note that the Law Society of Ontario governs the application date, offer date and offer open period.
 For further details on these rules, please visit the Law Society website.

-At Tierney Stauffer, we generally contact 10 applicants for a first interview, and ask about half that number of applicants back for a second interview.
+At Tierney Stauffer LLP, we generally contact 10 applicants for a first interview and ask about half that number of applicants back for a second interview.

 If you are interested in applying to our firm for an articling position, we require a cover letter enclosing one copy of an up-to-date resume and one copy of your undergraduate and law school transcripts.
 Official copies of transcripts are not required.
 Letters of reference are optional but we do encourage that you provide them, if they are available, as part of your application.